nageetaw/nageetaw/README.md

   ### :woman_technologist: About Me :
   <div align="left">

-- :telescope:I'm a final year student of Computer Science.
+- :telescope:I'm a fresh Graduate of Computer Science.
 Have expertise in mobile app development and fascinated in creating apps with clean code and excellent UI.

 - :seedling: Exploring React Native and Crypto market